NaluKit/gwt-maven-springboot-archetype/modular-springboot-webapp/src/test/resources/projects/basic-webapp/reference/readme.txt

 Wait until codeserver is startet (it is started, in case you see the codeserver url).
-After a `mvn clean` is this necessary because the `launcherdir` has to be created inside the Spring Boot server before launching the Sprin Boot server.
+After a `mvn clean` is this necessary because the `launcherdir` has to be created inside the Spring Boot server before launching the Spring Boot server.

 * in another terminal window: